Schlesener73/Capstone-Workshop-Management/Docs/Minutes/Meetings.md

 ### 11/3/21

-I had a Zoom meeting with Dr. H.  I let him know that I was working on the corrections/updates for RF-2 and RF-3 and that I would be submitting them along with RF-4 soon.
+I had a Zoom meeting with Dr. H where we discussed the status of the reports.
+I let him know that I was working on the corrections/updates for RF-2 and RF-3 and that I would be submitting them along with RF-4 soon.

 ***

 ### 11/16/21

-I had a Zoom meeting with Dr. H where we discussed RF-4.
+I had a Zoom meeting with Dr. H where we discussed adding a simple login feature.
 He let me know that he had provided feedback on RF-4.
 I told him that I would make the corrections/updates on RF-4 tonight and get him RF-5 soon.

 ***